Energy Research and Development Expenditures by Area of Technology

 Non-sampling errors include:

-Imputation rates can be estimated to generate a quality rating code.
+Quality rating codes are estimated using imputation rates.
 The imputation rate is calculated based on the contribution of imputed values to the total estimate.
-The quality indicator code uses letters that ranges from A to F where A means the data are of excellent quality and estimates with a quality of F are too unreliable to be published.
+The quality indicator code ranges from A to F, where an 'A' rating indicates excellent data quality, and estimates with an 'F' rating are too unreliable to be published.
 These quality rating codes should always be taken into consideration when using the estimates.